-European ETF trading commentary for the three weeks ending 4 December, provided by LaBranche Structured Products Europe (LSPE).
+European ETF trading commentary for the week ending 11 December, provided by LaBranche Structured Products Europe (LSPE).

 This report is not an offer to sell or a solicitation of any investment products or other financial product or service, an official confirmation of any transaction, or an official statement of LSPE.